 The Altera nebulizer is only approved for use with Cayston.
 You should use the right nebulizer with the right drug.
 Using a different nebulizer could cause you to get too much or too little of the medicine.

 Remember, clean, disinfect and air-dry all equipment used for inhaled medications after each use.
 Watch this short video below to learn how to properly clean and disinfect your Altera Nebulizer System Handset.

 You can disinfect the equipment using an electronic baby bottle steam sterilizer (e.g., Nuk Quick N Ready Steam Sterilizer) according to the sterilizer instructions.
 Do NOT use a MICROWAVE steam sterilizer with the Altera handset!

 If after watching the video, you are unsure or have questions about how to take Cayston or to use, clean and disinfect the Altera® Nebulizer Handset, call your CF center.

-If you have insurance problems or cannot afford Cayston, the Cayston Access Program is here to help.
-You can call 1-877-7CAYSTON (1-877-722-9786) or go to the Cayston Web site to learn how to get it.
+If you have insurance problems or cannot afford Cayston, you may find support through the Cayston Access Program.
+You can call 1-877-7CAYSTON (1-877-722-9786) or go to the Cayston website to learn how to get it.

 Cayston, developed by Gilead Sciences, Inc., is the first CF drug to advance — from beginning to end — through the Foundation’s Therapeutics Development Program.